CVE-2024-35277

 CVE-2024-35277 is a high-severity Missing Authentication for Critical Function (CWE-306) vulnerability in Fortinet Fortimanager.
 Its CVSS base score is 8.6 (High).

-Operationally, ranked at the 41.6th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploit Public-Facing Application (T1190); ranked in the top 49.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 The strongest mitigations our analysis identified are NIST 800-53 AC-14 (Permitted Actions Without Identification or Authentication) and AC-3 (Access Enforcement).